 A public vote is open until March 1 and winners will be announced the following month.

-Jordan Mangnall (below), who runs Moorgate aromatherapy shop Jaded Heart, is shortlisted for businesswoman of the year.
+Jordan Mangnall (below), who runs Moorgate gift shop Jaded Heart, is shortlisted for businesswoman of the year.

 Her shop is also up for best independent business, while mum and colleague Tracey Mangnall is in the running in the best customer service category.